FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 - How many people are humans from Tatooine?
 - How many people appear in The Empire Strikes Back?
-- How many people are taller than than 160cm?
+- How many people are taller than than 170cm?
 - How many people fly some form of X-Wing?
-- Return the names and masses of humans, ordered in descending order by mass.
+- Return the names and masses of humans, ordered in descending order by known mass.
 Skip the first two results and limit your results to only four people.

 ---
 template: inverse